nemtiax/EvoBF/README.md

 The ``evaluate`` function in ``fitness.py`` executes a BrainFuck program on a number of randomly generated task instances.
 By default it uses ``AdditionTask`` which places two inputs on the tape and expects their sum in the first cell when the program halts.
+The inputs are sampled from non-negative values only.
 The returned score sums the negative absolute difference between the expected and produced value for each instance, so perfect solutions achieve the highest (least negative) score.

 The ``--steps`` command line option controls how many instructions a program may execute when being evaluated.
 It defaults to ``1000``.